 As I’ve outlined in Parts 1, 2 and 3 of Air Fryer Accessories, there are a lot of air fryer accessories out there to go with whatever brand and model of appliance you decide on.

 Some things – like parchment liners which make cleaning after you cook so much easier and metal racks that you can stack up inside your appliance to double or even triple the cooking surface – can be real game changers.

 For succulent chicken with a crunchy coating , see our fantastic Fried Chicken Recipe.

 After all, two of the big attractions of air frying are that it is a healthier way to cook food and that it is fast and convenient.
-So anything that makes your cooking experience easier and more efficient can only be a good thing.
-If you’d like to know more about our verdict on air fryer accessories, you can read more here and here.
+So it makes sense that anything that makes your cooking experience easier and more efficient can only be a good thing.
+If you’d like to know more about our verdict on air fryer accessories, you can read more here and her

 But deciding which air fryer accessories are right for you can be both a bit overwhelming and an irritating extra expense when you are first getting started.

 You need to consider the following: What do you think you’ll prepare most often in your air fryer?
 Do you think you’ll be making mostly fries, wings and other fried classics?
 Or do you see yourself getting into joys of baking or food dehydrating?
 (If considering dehydrating food is worth the effort, you can read more here about the health aspects.)

 Incidentally, most modern air fryers which dehydrate have lots of other cooking functions as well.
 A great example of this is the COSORI Smart 12-1 Air Fryer Toaster Oven Combo Countertop Dehydrator.
 There really is very little that this appliance can’t do in the kitchen!

 Well, don’t fret.
 There is an easy solution to your air fry woes – Accessory Sets.